matryoshkev/mixexptr/README.md

 [![R-CMD-check](https://github.com/matryoshkev/mixexptr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/matryoshkev/mixexptr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-A common experimental design when studying microbial interactions is to mix together two different microbes (different genotypes, for example) then measure how their fitness and behavior depends on mix frequency.
+A common experimental design for studying microbial interactions is to mix together two different microbes (different bacterial genotypes, for example) then measure how their fitness and behavior depends on mix frequency.
 How do they behave differently together compared to on their own?

 `mixexptr` is an R package that provides tools to **calculate and plot the fitness effects of microbial interactions**, helping researchers get